Farm that hired Cristhian Rivera, Mollie Tibbetts' suspected killer, did not use E-Verify system, official says

 Lang said earlier that all documents regarding Rivera’s employment have been turned over to authorities.
 Yarrabee Farms is owned by the family of Craig Lang, the former president of the Iowa Farm Bureau and a former GOP primary candidate to be Iowa's Secretary of Agriculture.

-Authorities have said he arrived to the U.S. illegally from Mexico at some point between 4 and 7 years ago.
+Investigators have said he arrived to the U.S. illegally from Mexico at some point between 4 and 7 years ago.

 A search of Iowa court records revealed no prior criminal history for Rivera, and it's unclear whether he'd ever been subject to prior deportation proceedings.